Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Discussion

+Despite Bitcoin's prominent media coverage regarding energy consumption, our analysis of the ESG/DLT citation network (\autoref{fig:citationNetworks} and \autoref{fig:labelsDensity}) reveals two significant patterns in research focus.
+First, ESG-related research has maintained a consistent proportional representation within the broader DLT literature rather than showing increased relative dominance (\autoref{fig:labelsDensity}), with its primary focus remaining on energy consumption and efficiency optimization of blockchain systems (\autoref{fig:netESGDensity}).
+Second, the research emphasis has evolved from an early focus on fundamental security and privacy considerations (\autoref{subsec:TopicsNetwork}) toward a growing focus on efficient \citep{King2012PPCoin:Proof-of-Stake} and secure consensus algorithms \citep{Douceur2002TheAttack}, and blockchain architectures \citep{Vukolic2016TheReplication,Bonneau2015SoK:Cryptocurrencies}.
+Curiously, we observe an increase in these studies investigating energy-efficient consensus mechanisms and scaling solutions during periods of rapid price appreciation, such as Bitcoin's bull runs \citep{2024CryptoBullRun,Canellis2023BitcoinBlockworks,Lang2024Cryptoverse:Reuters}.

-The network (\autoref{fig:seedvsfiltered}) shows a publication surge between 2008 and 2011 of $\sim$191.03\%, aligning with Bitcoin's release and its subsequent influence on diverse \ac{dlt} research areas, notably in consensus mechanisms (\autoref{fig:labelsDensity}).
-Post-2012, the network saw a marked increase in publications, especially after 2014, reflecting the impact of seminal works like PPCoin and Ethereum's whitepapers \cite{King2012PPCoin:Proof-of-Stake, ButerinEthereum:Platform.}.
+Post-2012, the network saw a marked increase in publications, especially after 2014, reflecting the impact of seminal works like PPCoin and Ethereum's whitepapers \citep{King2012PPCoin:Proof-of-Stake, Buterin2014Ethereum:Platform.}.
 The growth in citations and publications from 2012 until the 2020s was $\sim$901.75\%.
+The increased interest in \ac{pos} as an energy-efficient alternative to \ac{pow} \citep{Perez2020} is exemplified by Vitalik Buterin's early exploration of \ac{pos} before Ethereum's launch using \ac{pow} in 2015, which is evident in his 2014 Slasher algorithm post \citep{Buterin2014Slasher:Algorithm} and later posts that discuss \ac{pos} benefits \citep{Buterin2014OnStake}, and the \enquote{nothing at stake} challenge \citep{Buterin2014ProofSubjectivity}.